PE and Sport at St Mary's

 These competitions include; Football, Hockey, Swimming, Gymnastics, Basketball, Tri-golf, Netball, Athletics, Cricket, Tag Rugby and Cross Country.

-Level 1 – At level 1 schools are encourage to run frequent competitions within the school
+Intra - school (Level 1) – At level 1 schools are encourage to run frequent competitions within the school

 to provide opportunities for all students to take part in competitive sport.

-Level 2 – At level 2 School Sport and Physical Activity Networks (SSPAN) are responsible for running regular competitions between the schools in their area to give children the chance to represent their school at an inter-school tournament.
+Inter - school (Level 2) – At level 2 School Sport and Physical Activity Networks (SSPAN) are responsible for running regular competitions between the schools in their area to give children the chance to represent their school at an inter-school tournament.